Tea Class 201 Puerh Tea and Professional Cupping and Tasting

-Class is 2.5 hours in duration in a small classroom environment.
+Class is 2 hours in duration in a small classroom environment.
 PowerPoint slides and many field photos and videos are presented.
 Maximum 8 participants to ensure the best learning experience.
-Cookies and snacks will be provided.

 - An introduction to pu'erh tea, its history, culture and tradition.